 Article by: Vic Womersley and Natalie Abemayor

 The modern workplace is changing thanks to the adoption of new technologies and flexible working hours.
-Additionally, a sharper focus on safety, inclusion, and innovation are helping companies attract top talent.
+Additionally, a sharper focus on safety, inclusion, and innovation is helping companies attract top talent.

 Imagine, for example, that your business centers around manufacturing different products.
-If your team works alongside autonomous machinery, they bear risk of injury.
-Choosing to take a reactive, rather than proactive, approach to workplace safety, means you risk the wellbeing of your employees.
+If your team works alongside autonomous machinery, they bear the risk of injury.
+Choosing to take a reactive, rather than proactive, approach to workplace safety, means you risk the well-being of your employees.